 Compensation Committee.
 Our Compensation Committee's role and responsibilities are set forth in the Compensation Committee's written charter and include reviewing, approving and making recommendations regarding our compensation policies, practices and procedures to ensure that legal and fiduciary responsibilities of the Board of Directors are carried out and that such policies, practices and procedures contribute to our success.
-This committee currently has three members, Christopher Kiritsy (Chairman), Michael Richman and Matthew L. Sherman.
+This committee currently has three members, Christopher Kiritsy (Chairman), Michael Richman, and Matthew L. Sherman, M.D.
 All members of the Compensation Committee qualify as independent under the definition promulgated by The Nasdaq Stock Market.
+The Compensation Committee met eight times in 2019.